jlin322/DiscordBotWorkshop/Intro.md

 <img src="https://lh5.googleusercontent.com/FsG0Mcb60e5iJ3AOe1jPnK74hbuDPlbTn0Wk9EnwfN5FuEmp22DuI4mbl9d16gU2vRPoZX_gncaWe18YbTI2m5_87zac4G0yyTMUMaVv4qwtlyHBBoPTiiUOJC8w1KFOPbUcCewZ00HNJcNsTKRggQ" alt="img" style="zoom:30%;" />

-Now, on the sidebar of your application page, select Bot to see all your bots, or createa new one.
+Now, on the sidebar of your application page, select Bot to see all your bots, or create a new one.
 Select ‘Create Bot’ to create a bot (**this is irreversible**).

 Now you have a dashboard for that bot within your application.
 To see your bot token, select ‘Reset Token’. (**This can only be done once so save it**)